Yohann Senechault

 Yohann Senechault (born 16 May 2002) is a French slalom canoeist who has competed at the international level since 2019, specializing in the C1 event.

-He won a gold medal in the C1 team event at the 2025 World Championships in Penrith.
+He won two medals in the C1 team event at the ICF Canoe Slalom World Championships with a gold in 2025 and a silver in 2026.

+He also won two gold medals at the 2026 European Championships in Ivrea.